CowboyLva/ebiomes/README.txt

 ################ebiomes##################
 #########################################

-Version 1.5.1 - By CowboyLv
+Version 1.5.2 - By CowboyLv

 ## Changes

+1.5.2

+Merged changes by adikalon to eliminate conflicts with nether mods

 1.5.1